10/24/2024

 President and CEO

 Okay, thank you for your question.
-Starting off with the change program.
-Remember again, you know, the change program is the plan is to implement it from December 1st and it will help us then to simplify and be more efficient as a company and make it very clear on the responsibility on the countryside level since it's twofolded.
-It's just a structure and it's a head count reduction.
-So, so far, the discussions with Union are going well and has been well, partly already done and closed in some of the markets and still ongoing in some other markets.
+Starting off with the change program, and remember again, the change program is then, the plan is to implement it from December 1st, and it will help us then to simplify and be more efficient as a company, and make it very clear on the responsibility on the countryside level, since it's two-folded.
+It's just a structure, and it's a headcount reduction.
+So, so far, the discussions with the union are going well and has been well.
+Partly already done and closed in some of the markets and still ongoing in some other markets.
 But overall, good dialogue.
-Everyone understands what we're trying to achieve and doing and we are on track to deliver the expectation.
-So deliver on the plan, as we said on December 1st, but November will be a really tough month, you know, because then we will inform all the employees saying basically saying goodbye to almost 3000 people, which is of course a very tough for us to do.
+Everyone understands what we're trying to achieve and doing.
+And we are on track to deliver on the plan, as we said, on December 1st.
+But November will be a really tough month, you know, because then we will inform all the employees saying basically saying goodbye to almost 3000 people, which is, of course, a very tough for us to do.
 So I have a big respect for that change.
 But so far, everything is on track when it comes to that.
-Then I will try to answer your question on the service revenues for 25.
-And Eric support me if you should add something.
-So first of all, if you look at 25, the regulatory headwinds that we have in Norway and Finland will be annualized.
-So this is a negative service revenue that we have now with this year on 250 million almost.
-We have a legacy pressure that will decrease every year, especially in Sweden, but also in Finland from the copper.
-As you know, we have a pricing that we are on the way to do on the recurring basis.
-I would say across all markets and also all products.
-Estonia, for example, was hampered last quarter by the appeal of the governmental I.T. contract that is now resolved.
+Then I will try to answer your question on the service revenues for 2025.
+And Erik, support me if you should add something.
+So first of all, if you look at 2025, the regulatory headwinds that we have in Norway and Finland will be annualized.
+So this is a negative service revenue that we have now this year on 250 million almost.
+We have a legacy pressure that will decrease every year, especially in Sweden, but also in Finland from the copper, as you know.
+We have pricings that we are on the way to do on the recurring basis, I would say across all markets and also all products.
+Estonia, for example, was hampered last quarter by the appeal of the governmental IT contract that is now resolved.
 That will help us both in Q4, but also then going into the next year.
-And then we have the invoicing business, you know, that the headwind we have that will ramping down will be gone from 26.
+And then we have the e-invoicing business.
+You know that the headwind we have that will be ramping down will be gone from 26.
 And then revenue from mission critical services in Sweden will gradually also increase 25 to 27.
 So this is basically the main points.
-Now,

 speaker